fourstacks/nova-repeatable-fields/README.md

 This guide is only intended for existing users of this package that wish to use the Nova Flexible Content package instead and want an idea of how to migrate data.

 Please note that the following solution is a guide only.
-It is up to you to implement and test and solution for your data and you are strongly recommended to backup any data before running any code that mutates multiple database rows.
+It is up to you to implement and test a solution for your data and you are strongly recommended to backup any data before running any code that mutates multiple database rows.

 I accept no responsibility for changes made to existing data as a result of you using the code below.
 Got it?
 OK, on with the show...

-This guide assumes that you have already [installed the Nova Flexible Content package](https://whitecube.github.io/nova-flexible-content/#/?id=install) and you have [set up a layout that for the data](https://whitecube.github.io/nova-flexible-content/#/?id=adding-layouts) that you wish to migrate.
+This guide assumes that you have already [installed the Nova Flexible Content package](https://whitecube.github.io/nova-flexible-content/#/?id=install) and you have [set up a layout the for the data](https://whitecube.github.io/nova-flexible-content/#/?id=adding-layouts) that you wish to migrate.

 Next, in your application, create a new artisan command:  `php artisan make:command MigrateRepeaterData`